You probably know turmeric for being one of the spices used in Indian and Asian cooking.

-And the reason it’s on focus today is because it offers a wide range of benefits for your skin - from protecting you from premature anti-aging, to skin-clearing, to supporting skin healing, cell renewal and boosting collagen formation.
+And the reason turmeric is in the spot light today is because it offers a wide range of benefits for your skin - from preventing premature anti-aging, to skin-clearing, supporting skin healing, cell renewal and boosting collagen formation.

-And below I am going to tell you how to take advantage of this goodness, in a Turmeric Skin Booster Smoothie.
+And below I am going to tell you how to take advantage of this goodness, in the form of a Turmeric Skin Booster Smoothie.

 Orange + carrots + banana + ginger + turmeric = morning boost for your skin!